makevoid/rubymotion_it/views/posts.md

 easy as that!

 ---
-# Hello Button in MobileRuby
+# Hello Button in RubyMotion
 4 May 2012

 <script src="https://gist.github.com/2596291.js"> </script>